-- 1. RENEWABLE ENERGY.
+- RENEWABLE ENERGY.
 Support the development and application of renewable energy technologies such as active, passive, and photovoltaic solar energy; fuel cells; and other sustainable sources. - 2.
 ENERGY MICRO-GRID.
 Strongly encourage new and existing buildings to integrate and contribute to City efforts to develop an energy micro-grid which produces and distributes energy in a non-centralized system reliant on renewable sources such as solar. - 3.
 DISTRICT ENERGY.
 Allow and encourage shared heating and cooling between multiple buildings and other "district" energy and shared energy systems in the Bay Fair area. - 4.
 ENERGY-EFFICIENT INFRASTRUCTURE.
-When installing new public infrastructure such as streetlights, traffic signals, water conveyance pumps, use energy-efficient models and systems whenever possible, incorporating new technologies as they become available.
+When installing new public infrastructure such as streetlights, traffic signals, water conveyance pumps, use energy-efficient models and systems whenever possible, incorporating new technologies as they become available. - 5.
+ENERGY INNOVATION.
+Support new and innovative energy technology, with the objective of reducing dependence on fossil fuels, reducing greenhouse gas emissions, and using energy more efficiently.

-- 5. ENERGY INNOVATION.
-Support new and innovative energy technology, with the objective of reducing dependence on fossil fuels, reducing greenhouse gas emissions, and using energy more efficiently. - 6.
-GREEN BUILDING.
-Ensure the enforcement of California Green Building Code requirements and the continued use of green building checklists during the permitting of major residential and non-residential construction. - 7.
-WIND TURBINES.
+- GREEN BUILDING.
+Ensure the enforcement of California Green Building Code requirements and the continued use of green building checklists during the permitting of major residential and nonresidential construction. - WIND TURBINES.
 Develop and promote City's guidelines for use of wind turbines where aesthetic and environmental concerns can be sufficiently addressed. - 8.
 ELECTRICAL SERVICE.
-Encourage partnerships with PG&E for the procurement of electrical service from renewable, sustainable and green sources.
+Encourage partnerships with PG&E for the procurement of electrical service from renewable, sustainable and green sources. - COMMUNITY CHOICE AGGREGATION (CCA).
+Continue to participate in Alameda County's Community Choice Aggregation (CCA) program, which allows homes, businesses, and municipal facilities to buy and/or develop power on their own behalf. - 10.
+ELECTRIC VEHICLE CHARGING STATIONS.
+Support the development of a network of electric vehicle charging stations throughout the Plan Area.